Monday, 28 September 2020

 Financial aid for students is known as the Student Assistance Fund (SAF) and provides financial support to students who are experiencing short or long-term financial difficulties while attending higher education.
 The SAF is co-funded by the Irish Government and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.
 The Fund is intended to support students whose participation in higher education would otherwise be at risk as a direct result of financial difficulties.
 Applications are now open, for more click

 Wednesday, 23 September 2020

 We are delighted to plan an exciting event as part of the Science Week 2020 titled GULP!
 A hugely popular show, now in its 6th year, GULP!, in association with St. Angela’s College, is coming for dinner at your house.
 The show explores the science and culture of food, presented by science broadcaster Jonathan McCrea (Newstalk/RTE) and chef Ivan Varian (Dalkey Food Company).
 In an exclusive evening sitting, 6 (un)lucky households will open mystery food packages live and dine online for us all to watch.
 Showcasing some of the most unusual foods on the planet, Jonathan and Ivan invite you to explore all of the senses that affect how we enjoy our food.
 Expect the unexpected in this hilarious family show (+12 age recommended) and watch as participants try exotic meat, nutritious sludge, stinky fruit and much more.
 A regular tent filler at Theatre of Food at Electric Picnic, GULP! is a celebration of the senses that can be enjoyed from the comfort of your couch.
-Dinner will be served Tuesday November 10th 2020 at 8pm.
-Check back later for ticket & event information.
+Dinner will be served Tuesday November 10th 2020 at 8pm and tickets can now be purchased HERE

 Thursday, 10 September 2020